 › South Street stores and music venues

 › Kimmel Center for the Performing Arts

 › Penn’s Landing on the riverfront

 The University and Pre-College community is dedicated to keeping all of our students safe and healthy.
-Health Services are administered by a certified nurse in one of two locations on campus, at no extra cost to the student.
+Health Services are administered by a certified nurse on campus, at no extra cost to the student.
 Counseling services are also included and available to students who need or want assistance.
 Students who need emergency care are taken to Jefferson Hospital, located just a few blocks from campus, at the student’s expense.

 All students are required to submit health forms, insurance information and immunization reports before arriving on campus.
 The Director of Health Services will review all medical information before the start of the summer program to ensure that all student needs can be met.

 Our facilities are a mix of historic and contemporary buildings which have been redesigned and updated to meet the needs of artists and performers.
 All buildings are located along the Avenue of the Arts.
 Each campus classroom, studio, lab, performance space and gallery is air-conditioned.

 UArts’ extensive on-campus library includes a collection of books, magazines, films, slides, music and more.
 Philadelphia’s Free Library is also a wonderful resource and is located just a few blocks away from campus.